het-prajapati/README/README.md

 - 👋 Hi, I’m Het
-- 👀 I’m interested in computer programming and creative self development
+- 👀 I’m interested in computer programming
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...